FIRST-Tech-Challenge/FtcRobotController/README.md

 Runs the robot's teleop program.
 It declares and and instantiates a CoyotesRobot.

 ## CoyotesRobot
-CoyotesRobot contains classes and methods for controlling the robot.
+CoyotesRobot is a class of methods and properties for initializing and controlling the robot.

+## MeccanumDrive
+It contains code for controlling a system of four meccanum wheels.